Radiative shocks create environments for dust formation in novae: Discussion and Comparison to Observations

-Observations connecting dust formation coincident with radiative shocks would provide further evidence that these two features are related.
-This exists for some novae: The most luminous gamma-ray nova to date, V1324 Sco, began emitting gamma rays at $t\sim15$ days after the outburst.
-At $t\sim45$ days, it displayed a significant dust extinction event that decreased the optical and near-infrared flux by $\sim8.5$ magnitudes (Finzell et al., in prep).
+There is also suggestive direct evidence connecting shocks and dust formation in some novae. \citet{Weston+15} have already suggested that the presence of shocks and dust formation may be related in the case of nova V1723 Aql, which showed evidence for shocks via x-ray and radio synchrotron emission at $t\sim40\pm20$ days after outburst and formed dust around $t=20$ days (\citealt{Nagashima+2013}).
+The most luminous gamma-ray nova to date, V1324 Sco, began emitting gamma rays at $t\sim15$ days after the outburst.
+At $t\sim45$ days, it displayed a significant dust extinction event that decreased the optical and near-infrared flux by $\sim8.5$ magnitudes (\citealt{Finzell+2017}).
 The `cuspy' and peculiar nova V2362 Cyg (\citealt{Lynch+08}) formed dust during the second peak in its optical light curve, at the same time that hard X-rays were observed indicating the presence of shocks.
-V5668 Sgr also showed hard X-rays immediately prior to an extinction event producing $\sim3\times10^{-7} M_{\odot}$ of dust (\citealt{Banerjee16}).
+V5668 Sgr also showed hard X-rays immediately prior to an extinction event producing $\sim3\times10^{-7} M_{\odot}$ of dust (\citealt{Banerjee16}). \citet{Evans+2017} study the infrared emission from V339 Del, finding dust formation beginning at $t\sim35$ days after the gamma ray emission peaked at $t\sim6$ days after optical maximum.
+No X-ray emission was detected by \emph{Swift} until 30 days after the eruption, at which time it was characteristic with shocked gas from an expanding shell.

 Dust formation in post-shock gas of radiative shocks is not a phenomenon exclusive to novae.
 Observations of rapid dust formation coincident with shock-powered X-ray emission exist for some supernovae that show strong circumstellar interaction (e.g. 2005ip in \citealt{Fox09} and 2006jc in \citealt{Smith+08}).
 In some cases this is also accompanied by episodic He II ($4686 \AA$) emission that can be associated with the radiative cooling in the post-shock gas.
 This is also observed in colliding stellar winds, particularly WC+O binaries {\citep{Smith10}.